Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bengals stats and trends

-- In Cincinnati's 16 games this season, it has nine wins against the spread.
+- In Cincinnati's 16 games this year, it has nine wins against the spread.

-- The Bengals have been underdogs by 6 points or more once this year and covered the spread.
+- The Bengals have been underdogs by 5.5 points or more once this season and covered the spread.

-- Cincinnati's games this season have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).
+- Cincinnati's games this season have hit the over on eight of 16 set point totals (50%).

-- Cincinnati is 8-3 against the spread and 9-2 overall in games when it scores more than 22.2 points.
+- Cincinnati is 8-3 against the spread and 9-2 overall when the team notches more than 22.2 points.

-- In games that Cincinnati amasses more than 319.6 yards, the team is 6-5 against the spread and 7-4 overall.
+- In games that Cincinnati picks up over 319.6 yards, the team is 6-5 against the spread and 7-4 overall.

-- This season the Bengals have turned the ball over 21 times, two more than the Browns' takeaways (19).

 Home and road insights